Magneto-optical conductivity in the type-I and type-II phases of Weyl/multi-Weyl semimetals: Simplified expression for

+In accordance with the selection rule $\np=n\pm 1$ implemented by the Kronecker delta functions, the summation over $s$ and $\sp$ leads to the following possibilities (arising from the Dirac delta function constraints):

+at least one of which must be satisfied to obtain a nonzero contribution to the integrals above.
 Since we are only interested in the absorption spectra, we can drop the equations which are only satisfied for $\omega < 0$.
-This reduces the number of allowed arguments to two, which are given by
+This reduces the number of possibilities to two, which are given by